Interferometry of black holes with Hawking radiation

-We shortly review a method of wave optical imaging based on the van Citter-Zernike theorem~\cite{Born1999,Wolf2007,Sharma2006} and the qubit detector system which is applicable to detect spatial correlations of Hawking radiation to employ image formation based on the van Citter-Zernike theorem.
+\anno{ We shortly review a method of wave optical imaging based on the van Cittert-Zernike theorem~\cite{Born1999,Wolf2007,Sharma2006} for the flat spacetime, which corresponds to asymptotically flat black hole spacetimes.
+We also show in the Appendix that the same form of the theorem also holds for the de Sitter case by replacing the radial coordinate in the phase factor with the tortoise coordinate of de Sitter space.
+Then, we review the qubit detector system, which is applicable to the detection of the spatial correlations of Hawking radiation, to employ image formation based on the van Cittert-Zernike theorem.}